Arepo-MCRT: Monte Carlo Radiation Hydrodynamics on a Moving Mesh: Test Problems

 where we have rescaled into dimensionless units with radius $\tilde{r} = r / R$, time $\tilde{t} = t / t_\text{diff}$, and energy density $\tilde{u} = u\,R^3/\mathcal{E}_0$.

-Our spatial transport test consists of a low resolution 3D Cartesian grid initialized with $10^6$ photon packets at the center at $t = 0$.
+Our spatial transport test consists of a low-resolution three-dimensional Cartesian grid initialized with $10^6$ photon packets at the center at $t = 0$.
 The mesh configuration and resolution do not matter for this test because we output the photon packets and bin their positions in spherical shells for statistics that directly correspond to the analytic solution from equation~(\ref{eq:grey_diffusion_pulse}).
-We have verified that the cell-based energy density and momentum estimators give the same results, although path-based estimators represent averages over discrete time-steps and cell volumes.
+We have verified that the cell-based energy density and momentum estimators give the same results, although path-based estimators represent averages over discrete time steps and cell volumes.
 Fig.~\ref{fig:grey_diffusion_pulse} shows the radiation energy density radial profile over several doubling times, $t = \{1,2,4,8,16\} \times 10^{-2}\,t_\text{diff}$.
 The simulation provides excellent agreement with the exact analytical solution of equation~(\ref{eq:grey_diffusion_pulse}).
 To simulate an infinite domain, we employ periodic boundary conditions but keep track of the domain tiling to retain the absolute positions of each photon packet.

 We also test the spatial diffusion of photon packets under a constant luminosity point source $\mathcal{L}$.
 This is the same setup as before but the evolution of the radiation energy density is given by